Respite Offers a Break for Caregivers and Those They Support

 Foster care respite

 Respite care is available for foster parents licensed by the Division of Licensed Resources (DLR), a Tribal agency, or a Child Placing Agency (CPA).
-Unlicensed relative caregivers or those determined to be “suitable person placements” also can receive respite, as can caregivers assigned by the Department of Children, Youth, and Families (DCYF) or a Washington Tribe.
+Unlicensed relative caregivers or those determined to be “suitable person placements” also can get respite, as can caregivers assigned by the Department of Children, Youth, and Families (DCYF) or a Washington Tribe.

 Child Specific Respite (CSR) is linked directly to the medical, behavioral, or special needs of an individual child.
 CSR authorizes respite relief to families providing care to a child placed by DCYF on a case-by-case basis, consistent with the written service plan for the child.